ShiminZhang/ProofDoorTools/README.md

 the paper *Understanding CDCL Solvers via Scalability Studies and Proofdoors*.

 The code is intentionally kept close to the version used for the paper.
-During review, we avoid refactoring experiment before publish for stability.
+During review, we avoid refactoring experiment before paper publishing for stability.

 ## Documentation Map